NRI Life & Taxation

 Capital Gains Tax

-• Capital gains tax is imposed on the profits earned on the sale of capital assets.
+• Capital gains tax is levied on profits earned from the sale of capital assets.

 There are two types of capital gains tax: